futurewei-cloud/alcor-perf/benchmark/AlcorPerformanceTestReport/README.md

 | Avg   | 586.73 | 1211.76 | 1363.29 | 1435.16 | \- | Avg   | 607.08     | 1161.76    | 1439.16    | 1515.37    |
 | Max   | 658.90 | 1301.53 | 1530.06 | 1622.19 | \- | Max   | 695.68     | 1293.09    | 1537.51    | 1724.25    |

+From the above run, we can see.
+If we don't perform the 'list' in the 'create and list port' test.
+The QPS will keep going up as the system is more and more warmed up.
+Unlike in the earlier test, when the DB has too much data, the 'list port' operation will take.

 <br />

-## API Test, Subnet:
+## Alcor API Test for Subnet creation and list:

-From the subnet API tests we can see, that the limiting factor for QPS is not number of Pod for Alcor's services in the K8s cluster.
+The subnet API tests show that the limiting factor for QPS is not the number of Pod for Alcor's services in the K8s cluster.
 But rather is the DB performance.
-As more data write into the DB, our QPS become slower and slower.
-Which is shouldn't be right.
-Normally we should see a upward curve, since our system need to warmup after a completely reset.
+As more data is written into the DB, our QPS becomes slower, which is not correct.
+Usually, we should see an upward curve since our system needs to warm up after a complete reset.

 ### 200 Concurrent: